Patrick Brontë

-Patrick Brontë (/ˈbrɒnti/, commonly /-teɪ/; born Patrick Brunty; 17 March 1777 – 7 June 1861) was an Irish Anglican priest and author who spent most of his adult life in England.
-He was the father of the writers Charlotte, Emily and Anne Brontë, and of Branwell Brontë, his only son.
-Patrick outlived his wife, Maria Branwell, by forty years, by which time all of their six children had also died.
+Patrick Brontë (/ˈbrɒnti/, commonly /-teɪ/; born Patrick Brunty; 17 March 1777 – 7 June 1861) was an Irish Anglican clergyman and author who spent most of his adult life in England.
+One of ten children from a very poor family, he managed to secure a scholarship to study theology at St John's College, Cambridge, and went on to take holy orders.
+In 1811 he published a collection of poetry, Cottage Poems.
+He continued to write and publish throughout his life.
+In 1812 he married Maria Branwell, and they had six children, including the writers Charlotte, Emily and Anne Brontë, and Branwell Brontë, their only son.